 In order to accomplish its mission and serve at the front line of international market promotion, the IGP Institute partners with key state, regional and national commodity organizations, industry associations, companies, NGOs and government agencies.
 As the international outreach arm of the Department of Grain Science and Industry and K-State Research and Extension, the IGP Institute has an excellent support structure, outstanding expertise, access to facilities, committed partners, and a proven record of success to meet the challenges and take advantage of the opportunities of the constantly changing global marketplace.

-The 2004 dedication of our state-of-the-art Conference Center, as part of the Grain Science and Industry Innovation Campus, has provided course participants with a much improved learning environment to meet the continuing education and professional development needs of the 21st century.
-Next door access to the Hal Ross Flour Mill, the Extrusion Center and the O.H.
+The 2004 dedication of our state-of-the-art International Grains Program Conference Center, as part of the Grain Science and Industry Innovation Campus, has provided course participants with a much improved learning environment to meet the continuing education and professional development needs of the 21st century.
+Next door access to the Hal Ross Flour Mill, the Bio-processing and Industrial Value Added Products Innovation Center and the O.H.
 Kruse Feed Mill Technology Innovation Center allow us to combine a unique blend of in-classroom instruction and hands-on pilot facility training.
-Co-location oof the Kansas Wheat Innovation Center brings the entire wheat value chain from genetics to value-added products to marketing together on our campus.
-IGP Institute programminghas been substantially enhanced and expanded with on-line education opportunities via distance learning offerings that now include professional credentials in Grain Operations Management and Flour Milling.
-Serving as the administrative home of the USAID Feed the Future Innovation Lab for the Reduction of Post-harvest Loss expand and strengthens the technical assistance mission of the IGP Institute.
+Co-location of the Kansas Wheat Innovation Center brings the entire wheat value chain from genetics to value-added products to marketing together on our campus.
+The IGP Institute programming has been substantially enhanced and expanded with on-line education opportunities via distance learning offerings that now include professional credentials in Grain Operations Management and Flour Milling.
+Serving as the administrative home of the USAID Feed the Future Innovation Lab for the Reduction of Post-Harvest Loss expands and strengthens the technical assistance mission of the IGP Institute.

 Dirk Maier, IGP Institute Director